 RIT invested in Helios as part of its private investments portfolio, in order to gain exposure to a structurally growing end-market through one of the leading franchises in the region with a strong focus on shareholder capital stewardship.
-Helios IPO'd in 2019 and RIT remains a shareholder in the company.
+Helios had its IPO in 2019 and RIT remains a shareholder in the company.